rrhinox/rrhinox/README.md

 #### **Welcome to my little space in the infinite world of the Open Source Codes!**

-Here I want to tidy up all my personal projects, work experience notes, and gists to give back to the web some useful information for some infrastructure maintenance technician friends like me.
+Here I want to tidy up all my personal projects, work experience notes, and gists to give back to the web some useful information for some infrastructure maintenance technician friends like me (Ops Eng., IT Administrator, DevOps or Sys Admin etc.) .

 ## **About Me** :man_feeding_baby: :hammer_and_wrench: